ParsaGhourchian/Distance-Calculation-Between-Points/README.md

 You can modify the script to calculate other distance metrics by adjusting the distance functions from the scipy.spatial module.

-You can also change the value of p p in Minkowski distance to compute different variants of this metric.
+You can also change the value of p in Minkowski distance to compute different variants of this metric.